RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

 **September 2024:** In September, I shifted my work on a "blind reputation" simulation, focusing on how reputation scores could influence marketplace behavior and improve overall reliability.
 For that purpose I removed all notions of slashing and stake from the simulation and focused on prioritizing high reputations actors for task executions.

 ## Repository Structure
-The project is organized chronologically by significant milestones, with each folder representing a key phase of development.
+The repository is organized chronologically by significant milestones, with each folder representing a key phase of development.
 Below is a summary of the folders and the contents within.

 ### **2024-06-01_Internship-Onboarding**
    - Initial setup and literature review on decentralized computing platforms and incentivization mechanisms.